Quantum Convolutional Neural Networks are Effectively Classically Simulable: Conceptualizing the success of QCNN s

 \subsection{Randomly initialized QCNN \lowercase{s}}

-To begin, let us consider a unitary QCNN architecture as in Eq.~\eqref{eq:standard_qcnn_conv_pool}, where the convolutional layers are composed of general parametrized two-qubit gates acting on nearest neighboring qubits in a pattern such as those of Fig.~\ref{fig:QCNN} (b).
+To begin, let us begin by considering a unitary tracing out QCNN architecture as in Eq.~\eqref{eq:standard_qcnn_conv_pool}, where the convolutional layers are composed of general parametrized two-qubit gates acting on nearest neighboring qubits in a pattern such as those of Fig.~\ref{fig:QCNN} (b, to).
 Then, let $\Phi_{\vec{\theta}}\ad(O)$ denote the Heisenberg-evolved measurement operator, and we will expand this operator in the Pauli basis and define the bodyness of any given Pauli as the number of qubits it acts non-trivially on.
 In what follows, we will assume that when initializing the QCNN, we sample the parameters $\thv$ such that each local gate forms an independent local $2$-design over $\mathbb{U}(4)$~\cite{dankert2009exact,harrow2009random,brandao2016local,hunter2019unitary,haferkamp2022random,schuster2024random}.
-By means of the Weingarten calculus~\cite{collins2006integration,puchala2017symbolic,mele2023introduction} we can find that the following result holds (see the appendix for additional details): \begin{result}[Informal] In average, the contribution in $\Phi_{\vec{\theta}}\ad(O)$ of a given Pauli with bodyness $k$, decays exponentially with $k$. \end{result}
+By means of the Weingarten calculus~\cite{collins2006integration,puchala2017symbolic,mele2023introduction} we can find that the following result holds (see the appendix for additional details): \begin{result}[Informal] Consider tracing out QCNNs where the convolutional layers are composed of general parametrized two-qubit gates acting on nearest neighboring qubits in a pattern such as those of Fig.~\ref{fig:QCNN} (b, top left).
+In average, the contribution in $\Phi_{\vec{\theta}}\ad(O)$ of a given Pauli with bodyness $k$, decays exponentially with $k$. \end{result}

-A direct implication of Result~\eqref{res:bodyness} is that when computing the inner product $\Tr[\rho \Phi_{\vec{\theta}}\ad(O)]$, the dominant contributions in the predicted labels of Eq.~\eqref{eq:predicted-label} will essentially only arise from $\OC(1)$-bodyness measurements over the initial state.
+A direct implication of Result~\ref{res:bodyness} is that when computing the inner product $\Tr[\rho \Phi_{\vec{\theta}}\ad(O)]$, the dominant contributions in the predicted labels of Eq.~\eqref{eq:predicted-label} will essentially only arise from $\OC(1)$-bodyness measurements over the initial state.
 As such, we can see that, when randomly initialized, the QCNN will start its training by only processing the information encoded in the polynomially-sized subspace of low-bodyness observables in their input data.
 In fact, these realizations can be directly linked to the proof of absence of barren plateaus in QCNNs, as a careful revision of Ref.~\cite{pesah2020absence} reveals that the large components in the loss function's gradients arise precisely from the local terms in the Heisenberg-evolved measurement operator $\Phi_{\vec{\theta}}\ad(O)$.